by James L. Haley and Marilyn P. Duncan

 Taming Texas is beautifully illustrated with historical maps, photos, and drawings that bring its stories to life.
 It offers readers of all ages a new and intriguing perspective on Texas history.

 Hardback copies of the book are available for $20 plus $5 to cover postage, handling, and sales tax.
-Electronic copies are available free on the Taming Texas website (www.tamingtexas.org).
+Electronic copies can be downloaded free below.